sbmlteam/sbmlpkgspec/README.md

 🏁 Recent news and activities
 ------------------------------

+_August 2017_: Fixed bug in commands for referencing sections, caused by a poor implementation of `\apdx`.
+This fixes the problem that references to sections would sometimes end up as `Section Appendix 3.3.12`.
+(Thanks to Lucian Smith for reporting this issue.)

 _May 2017_: Moved the SBMLPkgClass directory to a [separate GitHub repository](https://github.com/sbmlteam/sbmlpkgspec), away from its original location as a subdirectory in the general [SBML project area on SourceForge](https://sourceforge.net/p/sbml/code/HEAD/tree/trunk/project/).
 There are no code, LaTeX or licensing changes in this release.

 ☀ Introduction